Tools For Your Community

-- DC Health & Wellness Center: HIV and STD testing and treatment, PrEP/PEP services, assistance with benefits, and links referrals to other services.
+- DC Health and Wellness Center: HIV and STD testing and treatment, PrEP/PEP services, assistance with benefits, and linkage of referrals to other services.

-- GetCheckedDC: Free, convenient, and safe HIV and STI testing at home or at a local lab.
+- GetCheckedDC: Free, convenient, and safe HIV and STD testing at home or at a local lab.

 Pre-Exposure Prophylaxis (PrEP)